kachurovskiy/nanoels/README.md

 - Pitch is changed e.g. by pressing `-` or `+`
 - Stepper is not in the desired position when ELS is powered up
   - Results in `LTW` lost thread warning
-  - Can happen e.g. if spindle was running above max rpm supported by ELS and/or shutdown abruptly
+  - Might happen if ELS was abruptly shutdown

 Thread is **not** lost when ELS is simply powered off.